Flashbang-Time/Shadow-MSM/README.md

 This remains a bring-up kernel rather than a complete distribution.
-It still uses the resident OEM USB transport, and it has no native USB controller, storage, cellular, or production console driver.
+It still uses the resident OEM USB transport, and it has no native USB controller, (storage?), cellular, or production console driver.
 Every current boot and shell component is RAM-resident; power-cycling returns to the stock firmware.

 SHA-256 values for the redistributable generated artifacts are recorded in